bytecodealliance/cap-std/cap-rand/README.md

   </p>
 </div>

-The `cap-rand` crate provides a capability-oriented interface to random number generators via the [`rand`] crate.
+The `cap-rand` crate provides a capability-based interface to random number generators via the [`rand`] crate.